 Well, 1999 to be exact.
 Ofoto was one of the pioneers of image sharing websites.
 After acquiring it in 2001, Kodak ultimately renamed it to Kodak EasyShare Gallery.

-The new Kodak EasyShare Gallery allowed users to upload their digital images to its servers, making them available to anyone with a web browser.
+The new Kodak EasyShare Gallery allowed users to upload their digital images to their servers, making them available to anyone with a web browser.

 Since then, there have been a dramatic upsurge of photo sharing sites and, subsequently, cell phone apps.

-Designed primarily for photo sharing, Instagram definitely takes the cake for the most popular photo sharing app.
+Designed primarily for photo sharing, Instagram takes the cake for the most popular photo-sharing app.

 The platform provides an easy way to capture, edit, and share your favorite moments.
-Whether it’s kissing under the Eiffel Tower, snapping a selfie stick shot or simply capturing a weird new dish at your local restaurant, Instagram can help you share the moment with your followers quickly and easily.
+Whether it’s kissing under the Eiffel Tower, snapping a selfie stick shot, or capturing a weird new dish at your local restaurant, Instagram can help you share the moment with your followers quickly and easily.

 You can also express your artistic side through your feed, discover accounts from different parts of the world, and follow your friends and family.
 Because the service is photo-based, it’s the perfect photo-sharing app for mobile photography.